amidaware/trmm-docs/docs/3rdparty_zammad.md

 ### Zammad Setup

-1. **Install Zammad:**
-   Follow the installation instructions provided in the [Zammad documentation](https://docs.zammad.org/en/latest/).
+1. Follow the installation instructions provided in the [Zammad documentation](https://docs.zammad.org/en/latest/).

 2. **Generate API Token:**
    - Click on your User Initials in Zammad.